ThiagoSchetini/AR9285-rebranding/README.md

 Considering the files on this repository, the iwleeprom is compiled, patched and ready to use!

 Inside the iwleeprom folder, using iwleeprom tool:

 `sudo ./iwleeprom -i ../AR5BHB92-eprom/patched.eeprom`

 You're gonna see some messages of the write process.
-Some [.....X...] where X are the mods ... and some success write message on the final
+Some [.....X...] where X are the mods ... and some success write message on the final.

 That's all folks!

 Your card is patched and ready!
 Put it back in the Thinkpad, and boot it.
 You don need the FAKE-PCIID...kext, you need only the toleda kext for atheros.
 Visit my t430 hackintosh repository:

 `https://github.com/ThiagoSchetini/macosx-thinkpad-t430`

 Note that your card still works on another OS like Linux and probably on Windows, because, it's an Atheros yet!